digitaltrails/ddcutil-service/README.md

-# ddcutil-dbus
+# ddcutil-service
-A D-Bus ddcutil server for control of DDC Monitors/VDUs
+A D-Bus ddcutil service for control of DDC Monitors/VDUs

 This code is a work in progress, it is possibly buggy and the API may change when the requirements are better understood.